Fish (salmon, tilapia, halibut, swordfish, shrimp),Chicken*,Turkey*,Pork*

 - Cut parchment in a heart shape big enough to place the protein (each serving will be individually wrapped) in the center of one side of the heart.
 Aluminum foil can be used, but the metal may react with the food.

 - Be sure the vegetables you have selected will cook at the same time and chop accordingly.

-Pre-cook any veggies that might take longer, especially if your protein is something that cooks quite quickly, like shrimp.
+- Pre-cook any veggies that might take longer, especially if your protein is something that cooks quite quickly, like shrimp.

 - Layering something below and above the protein ensures even cooking, so place protein on a bed of spinach, cabbage, or other greens on one side of “the heart,” then top with vegetables and herbs.

 - Add liquid(s) of choice to create a flavorful steam that will infuse parcels with flavor—coconut milk, wine, soy sauce, citrus juice, stock, etc. Also add any cream, oil, or butter at this point for another dimension of flavor.